Gateway Commercial Finance

 Moving Beyond Yellow Pages and Simple Websites

 If you’re an average small business owner, you’re no doubt struggling with how to respond to all the chatter and references to the new world of digital marketing.
-Just a few years ago, many companies reacted to the opportunities of the Internet by putting up a simple website.
+Just a few years ago, many companies reacted to the opportunities of the Internet by creating a simple website.
 Now, you’re reading and hearing about the need to be involved with social media.
 Many of you have added Facebook pages and even opened a Twitter account.

-One of those studies by Staples shows that as many as 85 percent of small business owners try to manage their own social media accounts.
-However, that may explain why less than 20 percent of the total of small businesses currently use social media to market their products and services.
-If you’re one of the 80 percent waiting to act, you shouldn’t feel like you’re alone.
-However, it is increasingly vital that you find a way to tap into this and other digital marketing tools.
-Just one example of why this new medium is so important is that more than 80 percent of all first contacts with a business are now made by computers, laptops and smartphones.
-This is a trend that simply won’t stop growing as a primary way to deal with your customers and prospects.
+One of those studies by Staples shows that as many as 85 percent of small business owners try to manage their social media accounts.
+However, that may explain why less than 20 percent of small businesses currently use social media to market their products and services.
+If you’re one of the 80 percent waiting to act, you shouldn’t feel alone.

 New Methods, New Words: The Same Objective

 For all the media hype about the Internet, social marketing, and the like, the reality is that these are simply new and efficient tools to help you fill and manage that sales funnel.
-Make no mistake; these really are exciting and powerful tools.
+Make no mistake; these are exciting and powerful tools.
 There is, however, no need to be intimidated or overwhelmed by them.

 Traditional Outbound Marketing: Leveraging the Changes

-Paul Michael’s started selling home accessories at a large flea market a little over a decade ago.
+Paul Michael’s started selling home accessories at a large flea market over a decade ago.
 He collected snail mail addresses and sent regular flyers to a growing base of customers.
 He focused on email addresses when they started to be used by many of his customers.
 Eventually, Michael moved into a permanent location off a major Interstate and started using strategically placed billboards.
 As the business grew, he added locations and now has an active social media presence.
-However, he continues to find both his billboards and mailings effective for finding new customers and getting existing ones in for sales and specials.
+However, he continues to find his billboards and mailings effective for finding new customers and getting existing ones in for sales and specials.

-This successful small business is an example of integrating both traditional outbound and evolving inbound marketing techniques.
+This thriving small business is an example of integrating both traditional outbound and evolving inbound marketing techniques.
 It underlines the issue that these are not either/or type decisions.
 Whether your focus is B2C or B2B, the opportunities are the same.
-The key is adapting your approach and adding the right elements where they can make either method more effective.
+The key is adapting your approach and adding the correct elements where they can make either method more effective.
 For instance, adding a website address and a hashtag to a billboard is using both strategies to get more bang for the marketing buck.

 The Baby with the Bath Water